Journal of Business Case Studies

 Please cite this journal as “Journal of Business Case Studies” in your references.

 Articles submitted to the Clute Institute for possible journal publication are subjected to a double-blind, peer review process.
-For submission information and manuscript guidelines, please visit this page.
+For more information about how to submit an article as well as details about all applicable publication fees, kindly click a link below.

 Darja Peljhan, University of Ljubljana, Slovenia